 · Attend our workshops to develop more advanced local skills and knowledge

 · Raise awareness of local environmental issues and engage with us to help address

-Surveying our local habitats to establish sound data and arguments as the basis for discussion and action
+· Join our teams surveying our local habitats to establish the sound data and arguments to underpin our case

 Who is supporting us?